Fongjq/C-programming/README.md

-# C-programming (Choose the middle number form the user input)
+# C-programming (Choose the middle number from the user input)

 #include <stdio.h>
 #include <stdlib.h>